-EXSC 101 - Introduction to Exercise Science (3 credits)
+EXSC 101 - INTRODUCTION TO EXERCISE SCIENCE (3 credits)

 This course introduces students to the exercise science discipline.
 Students will examine concepts including professionalism, ethics, certification and licensure, employment opportunities and scientific foundations of the various sub-disciplines.
 Basic foundations of exercise science will be emphasized, as well as career planning and professional development.
 This course includes an extensive guest speaker series by professionals in the field of exercise science, as well as hands-on group exercise.
+Cross listed as OT 101

-EXSC 150 - Prevention, Treatment, and Emergency Care of Injuries (3 credits)
+EXSC 150 -PREVENTION, TREATMENT, AND EMERGENCY CARE OF INJURIES (3 credits)

 This course will introduce students to emergency and immediate care of injuries.
-The course will also provide an introduction to the mechanisms of injury, signs and symptoms, and management procedures for common sport/activity-related injuries.
+The course will also provide an introduction to the mechanisms of injury, signs and symptoms.
 Medical emergencies, physical trauma, various disease pathologies, bleeding, respiratory and cardiac emergencies will be explored.
 The student will also learn emergency bandaging for open wounds and the use of a stethoscope, sphygmomanometer, and a pulse oximeter in a practical setting.
-Upon completion of the course, students will be certified in American Red Cross First Aid and CPR/AED for Professional Rescuers and Health Care Providers
+Upon completion of the course, students will be certified in American Red Cross First Aid, CPR/AED, and basic life support (BLS).

-EXSC 245 - Principles of Health (3 credits)
+EXSC 245 - PRINCIPLES OF HEALTH (3 CREDITS)

 The student will be introduced to techniques and principles to improve an individual's mental and physical health.
 Human sexuality and personal relations will be explored.
 The effects of legal and illegal drugs on the body will be examined.
 Systemic and acquired diseases and their effects on the human body will be investigated.
 The final areas of emphasis for this course will be to study the effects of aging, dying, and the various types of medical services available to the consumer.
-Cross listed as AT 245

-EXSC 280 - Clinical Kinesiology and Anatomy (3 credits)
+EXSC 280 - CLINICAL KINESIOLOGY AND ANATOMY (3 credits)

 The student will primarily be exposed to functional human anatomy focusing on skeletal muscle origin, insertion, action, and nerve supply.
 In addition, the student will develop an understanding and appreciation of fundamental principles that relate to human movement and, in particular, an understanding of those principles that apply to efficient, skilled, and safe movement.
 The student will develop the ability to functionally and mechanically analyze typical and irregular or potentially harmful movements in terms of principles derived primarily from anatomy, physiology and biomechanical physics.
-Cross listed as AT 280

-EXSC 290 - Exercise Physiology (3 credits)
+EXSC 290 - EXERCISE PHYSIOLOGY (3 credits)

 This course presents the student with a comprehensive study of the human body's responses to exercise.
 Topics include cardiovascular and respiratory response to exercise, principles of training and conditioning and the resulting adaptations of the human body, basic training principles, energy production, metabolism, body composition, and muscular adaptations to exercise.
-Cross listed as AT 290; Pre-requisite - A mimimum of a "C" grade in BIOL 219
+Pre-requisite - A mimimum of a "C" grade in BIOL 219

-EXSC 309 - Electrocardiology (3 credits)
+EXSC 309 - ELECTROCARDIOLOGY (3 credits)

 This course is designed to provide students with the basic knowledge of the structure and function of the heart and circulatory system.
 Students will understand the electrical and mechanical events of the cardiac cycle, as well as develop an understanding heart and circulatory diseases and conditions.
 Additionally, students will set-up electrocardiograph (ECG) monitoring systems and record and interpret ECG data through administration of 12-lead ECGs at rest.
 Finally, students will interpret normal and abnormal heart rhythms and artifacts.
-Pre-requisite - A minimum of a "C" grade in EXSC 290 and BIOL 220
+Pre-requisite - A mimimum of a "C" grade in EXSC 290 and BIOL 220

-EXSC 310/310L - Assessment & Prescription in Exercise/Lab (3/1 credits)
+EXSC 310/310L - ASSESSMENT & PRESCRIPTION IN EXERCISE/LAB (3/1 credits)